* Upcoming seminar *

 1 June 2020

 Digital technologies, including those that utilize artificial intelligence, are increasingly being used to aid COVID-19 surveillance and response efforts.
 While these digital technologies, such as digital proximity tracking technologies, will undoubtedly play an important role, their use raises important ethical and governance concerns.
 This webinar will discuss the use of digital technologies, the ethical and human rights implications of their use, and possible ways forward in implementing such technologies in a manner that upholds and promotes key ethical norms.
+This seminar was chaired by Professor Michael Parker and featured contributions from Professor Joseph Ali, Professor Effy Vayena, and Professor Yi Zeng.

 View this seminar in full screen